ESTOS/estos-databinding-behavior/README.md

 ## Usage

-With Polymer 1.0 there isn't any implicit data binding anymore and you have to use
+Since Polymer 1.0 there isn't any implicit data binding anymore and you have to use
 `Polymer.set`, `Polymer.push`, etc. to propagate changes in your model to the GUI.

 If you are using a third party library or want to keep your code separated from your